BroadbandForum/usp/specification/architecture/index.md

 **R-ARC.7** - All USP endpoints MUST support the Path Name syntax as defined in [TR-106][3].

 Path Names are represented by a hierarchy of Objects ("parents") and sub-Objects ("children"), separated by the dot "." character, ending with a parameter if referencing a parameter path.
-There are four different types of Path Names used to address the data model of an Agent:
+There are six different types of Path Names used to address the data model of an Agent:

 1. Object Path - This is a Path Name of either a single-instance ("static") Object, or the Path Name to a Data Model Table (i.e., a Multi-Instance Object).
 An Object Path ends in a "."
 Character (as specified in [TR-106][3]), except when used in a [reference parameter](#reference_following).
 When addressing a Table in the Agent’s Supported Data Model that contains one or more Multi-Instance Objects in the Path Name, the sequence "{i}" is used as a placeholder (see the [GetSupportedDM message](/specification/messages/getsupporteddm/)).